sanbad36/SpringBoot_Blog_Application_APIs/README.md

 # springboot-blog-rest-api
-Learn how to build real-time REST APIs with Spring Boot by building a complete Blog App.
+Learned how to build real-time REST APIs with Spring Boot by building a complete Blog App.

-# What you'll learn in this course ?
 - Implemented REST API’s for Blog App using Spring Boot, Spring Security, JWT, Spring Data JPA (Hibernate), MySQL database
 -  Implemented  REST API’s for Pagination and Sorting
 -  Implemented REST API’s for Login/Signin and Signup